openwdl/wdl/modules/SPEC.md

 1. The 27 ASCII bytes `openwdl.module-signature.v1`.
 2. The raw 32-byte SHA-256 module content digest.
-3. The encoded optional `identity.name`.
-4. The encoded optional `identity.email`.
+3. One identity discriminant byte followed by the fields selected by that discriminant.

+The identity discriminant and its fields encode as follows:

+- `0x00` represents an absent `identity` and has no following fields.
+- `0x01` represents a signer identity and is followed by the encoded `name` and then the encoded `email`.
+- `0x02` represents an unstructured identity and is followed by the encoded `comment`.

-Each optional string encodes as one presence byte: `0x00` for an absent value, or `0x01` followed by the UTF-8 byte length as an unsigned 64-bit little-endian integer, followed by exactly that many UTF-8 bytes.
-A present empty string therefore differs from an absent value.
-An absent `identity` object and an object with both fields absent are semantically equivalent.
+Each string encodes as its UTF-8 byte length as an unsigned 64-bit little-endian integer, followed by exactly that many UTF-8 bytes.
+The `openwdl.module-signature.v1` domain prefix prevents cross-protocol confusion, while the discriminant and length framing prevent both representation ambiguity and field-boundary ambiguity.

-The `openwdl.module-signature.v1` domain prefix prevents cross-protocol confusion: a byte sequence produced by this algorithm cannot be mistaken for input to a different signing scheme that happens to use SHA-256.
-The presence/length framing prevents field-boundary ambiguity: without it, a name `JaneDoe` and an email `jane@example.com` would produce identical bytes to a name `JaneDoejane` and an email `@example.com`.

 #### Test Vector